Cutezjz/gt-omscs/6340/a7/README.md

 # OMSCS Spring 2016 6340 Assignment 7

-This repo contains a Node.js script for checking work and a bash script for automating the checking process.
+This repo contains two scripts:

+1. Node.js script that checks work by comparing your output to the reference.
+2. Bash script that automates the build-and-check process.

+The checker includes handling for out-of-order Quads and IN/OUT set members.

 ## Getting Started